 Examples of working alone include:

-- A lone worker inside the enclosed cab of a crane or other heavy equipment, vehicle, or harvester.
+- A lone worker inside the enclosed cab of a crane, tractor, harvester, excavator, or other heavy equipment or vehicle.

-- A person by themselves inside an office with four walls and a door.
+- A person by themselves in an office with 4 walls and a door.

 - A lone worker inside of a cubicle with 4 walls (one with an opening for an entryway) that are high enough to block the breathing zone of anyone walking by, and whose work activity will not require anyone to come inside of the cubicle.